 API flaws are at the root of the SolarWinds and Microsoft attacks and the Peloton data breach.
 API attacks also led to millions of people having their personal information stolen from Facebook and LinkedIn.
-Here’s a link to a huge list of API data breaches that happened in 2020.
+Here’s a link to a list of major API data breaches that happened in 2021.
 It is worth noting a few important facts about these data breaches:

 > Vulnerabilities in the APIs are the direct cause of these breaches.
 Nothing else is to blame.

 > Access management gateways with strict authentication/authorization would NOT have prevented these breaches.